fpl/lovergine.com/posts/2024-08-02-the-shattered-internet.md

 title: The shattered Internet
-date: 2024-08-04 19:00
+date: 2024-08-02 13:00
 tags: digital rights, rant, internet
 summary: The problem with the Internet as it has become
 ---

-I recently finished the reading of [a book published one year ago](https://www.bollatiboringhieri.it/libri/vittorio-bertola-internet-fatta-a-pezzi-9788833942018/), written by [Vittorio Bertola](https://bertola.eu/) and [Stefano Quintarelli](https://en.wikipedia.org/wiki/Stefano_Quintarelli).
+I recently finished reading [a book published one year ago](https://www.bollatiboringhieri.it/libri/vittorio-bertola-internet-fatta-a-pezzi-9788833942018/), written by [Vittorio Bertola](https://bertola.eu/) and [Stefano Quintarelli](https://en.wikipedia.org/wiki/Stefano_Quintarelli).
 Unfortunately, It is only available in Italian, but its title perfectly encloses all the topics